Easter Egg Cupcakes with Swiss Meringue Buttercream - lemon infused yellow cake topped with the most dreamy vanilla frosting and a cute candy nest.

 It's almost Easter, can you believe it!
 We went to an Easter egg hunt at our church yesterday.
 It's so sweet to see all the children running around collecting their colorful eggs.
 We had a great turn out, so there were a ton of kids.
 My son and daughter have passed the hunting age, so we helped my five year old goddaughter collect her eggs.
 We live in Georgia and luckily the weather was absolutely perfect.
 Blue skies and temperature in the low 70s!

 These Easter Egg Cupcakes are a delicious and festive treat to add to your holiday table this Sunday.
-A moist lemon cupcake topped with Swiss-Meringue buttercream, green coconut and colorful jellybeans.
+A moist lemon cupcake with lemon curd filling, topped with Swiss-Meringue buttercream, green coconut and colorful jellybeans.

 I used to make wedding and party cakes as a little home business years ago and these lemon cupcakes were very popular with my customers.
 The Swiss meringue buttercream was also everybody's favorite!